kylep/kytrade/README.md

 kt init database-tables
 ```

-Save up to 20 yrs of history for a given ticker to the local db - example SPY
+Save up to 20 yrs of history for a given ticker to the database - example SPY
 ```
 kt download daily-stock-prices SPY
 ```